quark0/STOP/README.md

   --PCGMaxIter=INT                  max PCG iterations (50)
   --eta0=DOUBLE                     PMF learning rate (0.001)
 ```

 ## Input Format
 The four input files are in the following 3-column format
 ```
 STRING STRING DOUBLE
 source target linkStrength(source, target)
 ```
+There is no need to convert the words into integer-valued indices.

 ## Example: Semi-supervised Word Translation

-The dataset for this task is located at `data/bilingual`,
+The dataset is located at `data/bilingual`,
-where `cn.graph.txt` is a 50-NN graph of Chinese word-word similarities induced from an external corpus in an unsupervised manner (via word embeddings).
-Similarly `en.graph.txt` is the graph for English words.
+where `cn.graph.txt` is a 50-NN similarity graph of Chinese word induced from an external corpus in via word embeddings.
+Similarly, `en.graph.txt` is the graph for English words.

-With information provided in the two monolingual graphs,
+With info provided in the two monolingual graphs,
-our goal here is to correctly rank the cross-language word translations in `validationLinks.txt` based on a set of seed translations in `trainingLinks.txt` obtained from a Chinese-English dictionary.
+our goal is to correctly rank the cross-language word translations in `validationLinks.txt` based on a set of seed translations in `trainingLinks.txt` obtained from a Chinese-English dictionary.

 Compling: `make -j8`